Round8/BTDB2-Wiki/docs/index.md

 ## Contact Us

 This repository is maintained by some of the folks from the [Rush Reborn](https://discord.gg/USpJnaaNap) Discord server.
-Saying hi in the `#mods` channel is the fastest way to get noticed.

 ## Credits, Attributions